 Many local foodies claim it as one of the top 10 Char Kway Teow in Singapore, if not the best.

-The stall has placed the humble Char Kway Teow in the global food scene when it garnered the top attention in the World Street Food Congress in 2017.
+The stall has placed the humble Char Kway Teow in the global food scene when it Anthony Bourdain wanted to be featured this noodles in his Bourdain Market in New York, commenting “How can anything this ugly be this good!”

 It is also listed in the Singapore Michelin Guide with a “Michelin Plate”.

 After the founder Mr Ng Chang Siang passed away, the stall has been taken over by his son – and you could also find his aunt doing the frying.